icon-project/icon-project.github.io/docs/quickstart.md

 #### Part 2.
 [HelloWorld on testnet](quickstart_p2.md)

-- Connect to the testnet (in Chrome wallet)
+- Configure ICONex to connect to the testnet
-- Create an account (in Chrome wallet)
+- Create an account in ICONex
 - Get test ICX
 - Transaction fees
+- Configure T-Bears to see the testnet
-- Deploy HelloWorld contact to the testnet (T-Bears CLI)
+- Deploy HelloWorld to the testnet (T-Bears CLI)
-- Execute HelloWorld contract (T-Bears CLI, Python)
+- Execute HelloWorld (T-Bears CLI, Python)

 #### Part 3.
 Private devnet on AWS